 The monks, upon hearing this, did as Guanyin instructed.
 And although the boxes they constructed out of the trees native to the new land were heavier and more cumbersome than the monks were used to, they served their purpose well in safely transporting the sutra.
 The people of the new land welcomed the monks and through time came to understand and love the divine truth contained within the holy sutra.

-Key Ideas of This Fable
+Key Ideas of this Story

 - The sutra = original Chinese source text.
 The sutra in the story represents original ideas or source text in the Chinese language, specifically what a Chinese author or organization wants to translate into English.
 It could be a simple news article, or it could be a more complicated cultural concept such as “Face” or “Guanxi.”
 Similar to a holy sutra, which is a collection of Buddhist scriptures, the Chinese people place a great deal of importance on (not to mention take pride in) their language and culture, revering it to an extent.
 For example, Chinese idioms are commonly used in Chinese and often possess hundreds if not thousands of years of history.
 Chinese authors therefore often feel very protective of these unique aspects of the Chinese language and are loathe to see the original meanings changed or degraded.